 MEET OUR DOGS.

-Shadow is a nine month old Dutch Shepard who has completed tracking training and apprehension training.
+Shadow is a nine month old Dutch Shepherd who has completed tracking training and apprehension training.
 She is our first dog and will be staying on the SFW team.
 Shadow will assist with local anti-poaching efforts and get involved in other community programs that benefit conservation initiatives in our immediate region.
 When Shadow isn't tracking, she enjoys playing ball with her handler.

 Jack is a 12-week-old Belgian Malinois puppy and Kora's brother.
 He has just begun his training.
 He has a big personality and is definitely going to be a handful as he gets bigger.
 Once Jack grows into his huge ears and paws, he will be a force to be reckoned with in the bush.
 As of now, he has received some introductory obedience and tracking training and will eventually complete comprehensive training in both.